 - Spot clean your cushions to maintain a clean look without having to throw them in the laundry as often.

-- Let stained areas soak in a stain-removing solution for a minimum of 30 minutes before adding them to the wash.
+- Let stained areas soak in a stain-removing, cleaning solution for a minimum of 30 minutes before adding them to the wash.

-Wondering how to clean outdoor furniture cushions that can't be taken off?
-If the canvas is not removable, use the cleaning solution in Step 1 and a scrub brush to give your fabric a fresh, rejuvenating clean that is both effective and won't damage the quality.
-Trying to remove the cushions will only cause further damage, so it's best to stick with a spot treatment method.
+Wondering how to clean outdoor furniture cushions that can't be taken off or removed from their furniture?
+Use the cleaning solution in Step 1 and a scrub brush to give your cushion fabric a fresh, rejuvenating clean, that is both effective and won't damage the quality.
+Trying to remove the patio cushions will only cause further damage, so it's best to stick with a spot treatment method.

 Can You Pressure Wash Outdoor Cushions?

-A pressure washer is a great way to clean the exterior of your house and tackle other heavy-duty outdoor cleaning tasks, including the cleaning of your outdoor furniture.
-Pressurized water has the power to clean without the assistance of chemicals or soap, so it's a handy and easy way to give your outdoor cushions a refresh.
+A pressure washer is a great way to clean the exterior of your house and tackle other heavy-duty outdoor cleaning tasks, including the cleaning of your outdoor furniture and their attached cushions.
+Pressurized water has the power to clean without the assistance of chemicals or soap, so it's a handy and easy way to give your outdoor cushions a refresh and a good cleaning.